 Acupuncture is one of many methods used in Chinese Medicine to promote health and well-being.
 Scientifically, acupuncture works through the nervous system.
 The channels are thought to represent the nerves that originate in the spinal cord and spread throughout the body.
 When an acupuncture needle stimulates these nerves, signals are sent to the brain where chemicals (called neurotransmitters) are released, triggering the body's self-healing mechanisms.

-Acupuncture is currently offered at the Beaumont Hospital, Royal Oak Cancer Center, Sterling Heights Family Medicine across from the Troy Hospital, and the Beaumont Vein and Integrative Medicine Center in Grosse Pointe.
-A fourth location in West Bloomfield is slated to open in the fall.
+Acupuncture is currently offered at the Beaumont Hospital, Royal Oak Cancer Center, Sterling Heights Family Medicine across from the Troy Hospital, the Beaumont Vein and Integrative Medicine Center in Grosse Pointe and Beaumont Medical Center - West Bloomfield.

 STYLES OF ACUPUNCTURE

 Most non-physician acupuncturists are trained in Traditional Chinese Medicine (TCM), which includes acupuncture, Chinese herbs, diet counseling, exercise and relaxation techniques.

 Acupuncture can be used to promote general health and well-being as well as help with specific conditions.
 A sample of these conditions include:

 - Digestive disorders: indigestion, reflux, nausea, gastritis, irritable bowel syndrome, constipation, diarrhea, colitis

 - Ear, nose, mouth and throat disorders: toothaches, laryngitis, canker sores, ringing in the ears, sore throat, TMJ

 - Muscular disorders: neck pain, back pain, sciatica, frozen shoulder, bursitis and tendonitis, arthritis, sprains, fibromyalgia and chronic fatigue syndrome, tennis elbow; as well as aid with rehabilitation for healing fractures, and joint injuries